 - Companies such as Lockheed, Motorola, Boeing, and Northrup Grumman have all been penalized for violations.

 - The government will assess ITAR certification and compliance penalties unless your company is committed to being compliant.

 There are mandatory measures that contractors and businesses must have in place.
-An example would be submission to external audits and appointment of compliance officers.
+An example would be submitted to external audits and appointment of compliance officers.

-- Failure to meet ITAR requirements can result in debarment from a future exporting activity.
+- Failure to meet ITAR compliance requirements can result in debarment from a future exporting activity.

 - Companies must also have disclosure policies in place for failing to be ITAR compliant.